BoGGoG/SYMBA-Prefix/sympy-prefix/README.md

 ```a + b*c```
 is transformed to the list of strings
 ```['add', 'a', 'mul', 'b', 'c']```
+which is the prefix notation as apposed to the infix notation above.
 This is equivalent to a depth first traversal of the tree
 ```mermaid
 graph TD